Animal Farm

 Why Parents Might Like It

-It offers a sophisticated and timeless exploration of political themes, prompting valuable discussions about history, government, and human nature.
+Offers a sophisticated and timeless critique of political systems, encouraging thoughtful discussion on governance and human nature.

 Positives & Learning